 Thomson Reuters Australia is a leading global publisher in Legal, Tax & Accounting.
 They deliver critical information to leading decision-makers in the Legal, tax, accounting and financial markets for online, print, and CD-ROM formats.
 From the beginning of 2012, several key publications were made available on Thomson Reuters ProView™ – a professional-grade eReader app for iPad and Android tablets.

-Phase One of the project covered a suite of best-selling titles including The Australian Tax Handbook; Millers Australian Competition & Consumer Law; GST Legislation Plus; Australian Tax Legislation; Corporations – Court Rules and Related Legislation; and Corporations Legislation.
-ProView™ titles retain pagination information from the print titles to ensure easy cross-reference to the printed books, however, ProView™ provides additional functionality for an electronic publication above and beyond that of a standard eBook.
+Phase One of the project covered a suite of best-selling titles, including The Australian Tax Handbook; Millers Australian Competition & Consumer Law; GST Legislation Plus; Australian Tax Legislation; Corporations – Court Rules and Related Legislation; and Corporations Legislation.
+ProView™ titles retain pagination information from the print titles to ensure easy cross-reference to the printed books.
+However, ProView™ provides additional functionality for an electronic publication above and beyond a standard eBook.

-Working to very tight deadlines, eGloo conducted a detailed analysis of the source XML data, and the requirements for HTML5 output to support key functionality including, pagination, cross-referencing, footnotes, indexing, and searching, and to ensure correct rendering of structures such as tables, legislation fragments, diagrams, and formulae.
+Working to very tight deadlines, eGloo conducted a detailed analysis of the source XML data and the requirements for HTML5 output to support critical functionality, including pagination, cross-referencing, footnotes, indexing, and searching, and to ensure correct rendering of structures such as tables, legislation fragments, diagrams, and formulae.

-eGloo has written a suite of scripts to process the source XML data and to convert it to HTML5 format, while also generating other detailed output that supports complex data structures.
+eGloo has written a suite of scripts to process the source XML data and convert it to HTML5 format while generating other detailed output supporting complex data structures.